 1. Different fibers (even those in the same category) have different fermentation rates.

-2. Adding soluble fiber to the diet can be especially beneficial for animals especially those that develop secondary bacterial overgrowth (small intestinal bacterial overgrowth or SIBO).
+2. Some research suggests adding soluble fiber to the diet can be especially beneficial for animals especially those that develop secondary bacterial overgrowth (small intestinal bacterial overgrowth or SIBO).
 Fibers that moderately ferment in the intestinal tract have been shown to create a therapeutic amount of short-chain fatty acids (called SCFAs).
 There is much exciting research evolving with regards to prebiotics in relation to this.
 (Prebiotic soluble fibers containing inulin or oligosaccharides are being looked at in giving relief to IBD)

-These fatty acids (SCFAs) act as fuel to build up healthy intestinal cells, feed “good bacteria,” and provide bulk for better movement of materials through the gut.
-A diet higher in digestible fiber also helps reduce the amount of potential “fuel” available for bad bacteria to use.
-This reduces the amount of damage that can potentially be done to the intestinal cells if these bacteria are allowed to proliferate unchecked.
+On the flip side..... it appears that too much of a good thing (SCFA) might actually cause gastrointestinal discomfort.
+(SCFAs) act as fuel to build up healthy intestinal cells, feed “good bacteria,” and provide bulk for better movement of materials through the gut, reduce the amount of potential “fuel” available for bad bacteria to use.... but with some, these SCFAs may actually cause a problem !!!

 3. Large-bowel function is particularly influenced by insoluble, poorly fermentable fiber sources.

-4. Mucosal function is affected by fiber sources that are soluble and highly fermentable.
+5. Mucosal function is affected by fiber sources that are more soluble and highly fermentable.

 5. SOLUBLE FIBER “some” examples:

 7. POTENTIAL SOURCES OF FIBER IN A PET’S COMMERCIAL DIET